 Alyson Hagy's 'Scribe' Is Gloriously Artful, but Something Is Missing

-Hagy's new novel, Scribe, a beautiful work clearly rooted in the Program Era, seems the very example of a return to the bourgeois novel of art for art's sake.
+Hagy's new novel, Scribe, a beautiful work clearly rooted in the ethos of the Program Era, seems the very example of a return to the bourgeois novel of art for art's sake.

 Scribe